 Welcome to the B’rit Hadasha Inquirer’s class!

-Over the next four weeks, we pray that you will come to understand us and our community better and catch hold of the excitement and adventure of what G-d is doing in our midst in this unique and wonderful community of the saints.
+Over the next four sessions, we pray that you will come to understand us and our community better and catch hold of the excitement and adventure of what G-d is doing in our midst in this unique and wonderful community of the saints.

 We are going to make the introductory material and each week’s reading assignments available here.
 Please read the assignments for the week before we meet.
 During class, we will discuss what’s in the readings and answer questions, so you’ll want to be prepared in order to get the most out of our time together.